korus-labs/MIDIjourney/README.md

 - **Educational Insights**: Get explanations of what MIDIjourney is doing, providing you an educational angle to understand the AI and music theory behind your creations.
 - **Clip Variations and Continuations**: Generate new takes on existing clips or complete the musical ideas.
 - **Clips Colored According to Circle of Fifths**: Visual harmony cues to make your workflow even smoother.
-- **Conversational History**: Recall past musical ideas for a cohesive song creation, though it may slightly slow down the process.
+- **Conversational History**: Recall past musical ideas for a cohesive song creation.
 - **Temperature Control**: Dial up the creativity or chaos with an adjustable "temperature" setting.

 ## Getting Started